dasunthamsh/Java-EE-Assignments/README.md

 # Java-EE-Assignments
 Json-with-Ajax

 This repository provides examples of combining AJAX (Asynchronous JavaScript and XML) and JSON (JavaScript Object Notation) in a JavaEE application in a simple CRUD operation.
+AJAX enables seamless communication between the client and server, allowing dynamic updates to web content without requiring a full page refresh.
+JSON, on the other hand, serves as a lightweight data-interchange format, making data exchange between the client and server efficient and structured.
+In this repository, you'll find code samples and tutorials demonstrating how to implement AJAX requests and responses using JavaEE technologies, while effectively utilizing JSON to transmit and handle data.
+Whether you're a beginner looking to grasp the fundamentals or an experienced developer seeking to enhance your JavaEE skillset, these examples will help you build responsive and interactive web applications.